-As long as you stay within a reNOVAtor LE session, all processing steps are stored in temporary memory and can be redone.
-However, after reNOVAtor LE has been closed with either the Accept or Cancel buttons, all intermediate steps are lost and pending undo/redo steps are no longer available.
+Note that as long as you stay within a reNOVAtor session all processing steps are stored in the temporary memory and can be re-done.
+However, after closing the session with the Accept or Cancel button, all intermediate steps get lost.